 More hits?
 That’s quite a statement from someone who produced “Trophies” by Drake, “Clique” by GOOD Music, and “Racks in the Middle” by Nipsey Hussle (which won a Grammy Award for Best Rap Performance in 2020).

 “I make hits but they don’t ever feel forced,” he says.
 “They don’t feel like I was sitting in the studio trying to make a hit.
 It just sounds good and people enjoy it.”

 Keep it simple, superstars

-Hit-Boy likes to use ARCADE in a variety of creative ways, including beat-making, something that he says doesn’t need to be a complicated process.
+Hit-Boy likes to use Arcade in a variety of creative ways, including beat-making, something that he says doesn’t need to be a complicated process.

-Hit-Boy used this Kit — known for sensual melodic touches that interplay mellow bossa nova rhythms on a clear piano — on Juice Wrld’s 2019 release Death Race for Love.
+Hit-Boy used this Sampler — known for sensual melodic touches that interplay mellow bossa nova rhythms on a clear piano — on Juice Wrld’s 2019 release Death Race for Love.
 He makes the process sound easy, explaining that he took a simple piano melody, slowed it down, and laid it under the beat.

 “I swear if I had this 10 years ago, I wouldn’t be here right now,” he laughs, predicting he would instead be on an island somewhere enjoying his retirement.